 Industry spies need not apply.

-Note: all the pictures of the BBSHD controller in this article have the older style case, not the custom machined aluminum Ludacris cases that are much better at heat dispersal.
-Rest assured that all the controllers I’ve been testing are indeed Ludacris controllers, just ones that were built before they custom case was designed and machined.
+Note: all the pictures of the BBSHD controller in this article have the older style case, not the custom machined aluminum Ludicrous cases that are much better at heat dispersal.
+Rest assured that all the controllers I’ve been testing are indeed Ludicrous controllers, just ones that were built before they custom case was designed and machined.